FaDrYL/From0ToPython/src/Fundamental/Variables_Data_Types.md

 #### Multi-values Assignment
 ##### 1 to Many
-Python allowed that assign one value to multiple variables:
+Python allowed that assign one value to multiple variables.

 All variables `var_one`, `var_two` and `var_three` are `0` in this case: